 - If you are being bullied, remember bullying is never your fault.
-It can be stopped and it can usually be traced. - Don't ignore the bullying.
+It can be stopped and it can usually be traced - Don't ignore the bullying.
 Tell someone you trust, such as a teacher or parent, or call an advice line. - Try to keep calm.
-If you are frightened, try to show it as little as possible.
+If you are frightened, make sure you speak to a trusted adult.
 Don't get angry, it will only make the person bullying you more likely to continue.

 There is plenty of online advice on how to react to cyber bullying.
-For example, http://www.wiredsafety.org have some useful tips:
+For example, Childline have some excellent advice and tips.